An Optimal Execution Problem with a Geometric Ornstein-Uhlenbeck Price Process

+Risk aversion also will affect a trader's execution policy, providing an incentive to trade over a longer period.
+Schied and Sch\"oneborn~\cite{Schied-Schoeneborn} consider the optimal strategies when the utility function rewards risk aversion and clarify the relation between the degree of risk aversion and the form of the optimal strategy.
+Additionally, He and Mamaysky~\cite{He-Mamaysky} treat execution problems in a Black--Scholes-type model with a linear MI function and numerically derive some no-trading regions of optimal strategies; in such regions the optimal strategies are not all block liquidation.
+Howoever, from Lions and Lasry~\cite{Lions-Lasry} and Kato~\cite{Kato}, we know that the optimal strategy under a linear MI function is not gradual in several cases: it is block liquidation at the initial time even when the trader is risk averse so long as the risk-adjusted drift coefficient of the security price is nonpositive.

-Another important motive is that due to the effect of MI, security price may recover after downward movement in price.
-In this paper, to consider the price recovery effect, we focus on the case where the process of a security price has the mean reverting property, especially when it follows a geometric Ornstein Uhlenbeck (OU) process.
-We adopt the framework of Kato\cite {Kato}: we first consider discrete time models of an optimal execution problem and then derive the continuous time model as their limit.
-To treat the geometric OU process as a security price process, we generalize the main results of Kato\cite{Kato} mathematically.
-We explicitly solve the optimization problem with linear MI and show that the optimal strategy is a mixture of initial/terminal block liquidation and intermediate gradual liquidation.
-Our example in this paper is also placed as a representative case where a gradual liquidation is necessary in the framework of Kato\cite {Kato} even if there is linear MI and the trader is risk neutral.
+Another important motive for liquidation over time is that, due to the effect of MI, a security price may recover after a downward movement in price.
+Such a phenomenon is called a ``price recovery effect,'' and such effects implicitly describe transient MI (see Gatheral and Schied~\cite{Gatheral-Schied} for details).
+In this paper, to consider a price recovery effect, we focus on the case where the process of a security price has the mean-reverting property, and, in particular, we focus on when it follows a geometric Ornstein--Uhlenbeck (OU) process.
+We explicitly solve the optimization problem with static execution strategy for a linear MI and show that the optimal strategy is a mixture of initial/terminal block liquidation and gradual intermediate liquidation.
+Our study in this paper is also shown to be a representative case of when gradual liquidation is necessary in the framework of Kato~\cite {Kato} even with a linear MI and risk-neutral trader.